pragnapasunuri/OCS-Docs/Documentation/SequentialDataStore/Searching.md

       _metadataService.GetTypesAsync(query:"QueryString", skip:0, count:100);
 ```
 ## Search for stream views

-Stream views search is exposed through the REST API and the client libraries methodd ``GetStreamViewsAsync``.
+Stream views search is exposed through the REST API and the client libraries method ``GetStreamViewsAsync``.
 For more information on SdsStreamViews properties, see [Stream Views](xref:sdsStreamViews#streamviewpropertiestable).

 **Searcheable Properties**